Department website: http://biophysics.jhu.edu/

 Protein Engineering and Biophysics (Dr. Garcia-Moreno)

-To understand how biological macromolecules work, or to design and engineer new ones, it is necessary to understand in detail the relationship between structure and energetics.
+To understand how biological macromolecules work and to design and engineer new macromolecules, it is important to understand in detail the relationship between structure and energetics.
 We study this problem in our lab by analysis of the connection between structure, thermodynamic stability, and dynamics of proteins with a combination of computational and experimental methods.
-The approach depends heavily on the application of NMR spectroscopy, X-ray crystallography, and equilibrium thermodynamics.
-The experiments contribute the physical insight needed to guide the development of computational methods for structure-based energy calculations, as well as the data required to benchmark these methods.
+Our research depends heavily on the application of NMR spectroscopy, X-ray crystallography, and equilibrium thermodynamics.
+These experimental methods contribute the physical insight needed to develop computational methods for structure-based energy calculations, and generate the data required to benchmark these methods.
 We are focused on problems of protein electrostatics because electrostatic energy is the most useful metric for correlating structure with function in all the most important energy transduction processes in biological systems.
 We focus on the engineering of proteins with pH sensing.

 Biophysics of RNA (Dr. Woodson)